The e-Discovery and Information Governance Law Review: Argentina

 Although the parties to a lawsuit are not obliged to meet in the context of disclosure of ESI that may be useful for a lawsuit (nor are there lists drawn up to obtain the information), there are certain rules that parties should abide by regarding requests for and the scope of the production of evidence.
 These rules also apply to ESI.

 The first rule is the duty to offer evidence on time.
 In every lawsuit, the parties must file the documentary evidence on which their case is based.
 The law explicitly establishes that the documentation the parties possess must be submitted by them when filing a complaint or upon answering a complaint, as applicable.
 This duty forbids the parties from submitting documentation at other times, unless it refers to documentation that has come to their attention later in the process.

 The third rule relates to the burden of proof, construed as the legal principle that determines who is obliged to prove a certain fact before the court.
-The general principle23 is that the burden of proof shall be borne by the party affirming the existence of a controversial fact or of a legal provision that the court does not have a duty to know (excluding, therefore, the applicable law).
-Each party must prove the facts on which it is grounding its claim, defence or motion.
+The general principle is that the burden of proof is borne by the party affirming the existence of a controversial fact or of a legal provision that the court does not have a duty to know (excluding, therefore, the applicable law).39 Each party must prove the facts on which it is grounding its claim, defence or motion.

 Review and production

 Communications between a lawyer and his or her clients are protected by attorney–client privilege, which is found in different laws, procedural codes and the Constitution.
 Attorney–client privilege is very strict and provides lawyers with many tools to avoid being forced to produce evidence in their power delivered to them by their clients, subject to the fact that they were acting as their attorneys.

 The work-product doctrine does not exist in Argentina; however, it seems that a lawyer's work product is protected by attorney–client privilege.
 If a lawyer is requested to produce his or her work product in a trial, the same protection granted for communications must apply as the work product originated from the information provided by the client.